brendonh8/brendonh8.github.io/_posts/2018-11-15-Troll-Tweets.md

 Natural Language Processing works much better with generalized words.
 A common way to do this would be stemming, although it is also the simplest.
 The idea behind stemming is to derive the words to a base form.
 However the process of stemming is simple and only chops off the ending of words to try and achieve this goal.
 I attempted to use NLTK's stemmer and once I extracted word topics, they were incoherent.
 I decided to use another language generalizer called lemmatization.
 Lemmatization takes part of speech into consideration so words get reverted to a general form while still maintaining their structure.
 The idea of stemming and lemmatizing can be seen below:

 ![image-center](/assets/images/trolltweets/stemlem.jpg)

+NLTK has a fairly impressive lemmatizer however for the amount of documents (tweets) I am using, it was performing pretty slow.
+I decided to use a newer framework called SpaCy that lemmatizes in a different way.
+NLTK attempts to split the text into sentences, SpaCy constructs a syntactic tree for each sentence which allows for much more information about the words to be retained.
+An example of this tree can be seen [here](https://explosion.ai/demos/displacy).
+This made it very easy to remove things like pronouns.